ccrisc/matomo-task-scheduler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-my-flask-app/
-├── api/
-│   └── main.py
-├── requirements.txt
-└── vercel.json

 This web app designed in Flask is built to perform daily a scheduled API call from matomo analytics, download data and store it into PostgreSQL database.

 <img width="1792" alt="Screenshot 2024-07-29 alle 08 57 09" src="https://github.com/user-attachments/assets/0c71dc2f-f8ae-45ec-be30-a34dc16d4987">

 Main functionalities:
+* API calls from Matomo Analytics
+* DB operations
-* CRUD Operations
+* Scheduled jobs
-* Interactivity with AJAX
-* Automatic form validation
+* Automatic deployment
-* Search Query
+* Authentication

 <p align="right">(<a href="#readme-top">back to top</a>)</p>